Skip to content

 The WebDAV servlet needs authentication to access and modify files and folders in the OpenCms VFS.
 The OpenCms user needs at least the Workplace Role to access files and folders via WebDAV.

 The OpenCms WebDAV servlet is compatible with any WebDAV client.
+It is recommended to use Linux or macOS, as Windows does not sufficiently support the WebDAV protocol.

 As an example, we describe the setup with davfs2 on Ubuntu.